petercoles/Betfair-Exchange/readme.md

 ## Introduction

-This is a pre-alpha package designed to provide a simple interface to the Betfair Exchange API.
-It's not yet suitable for production use and the API will change (guaranteed).
+*This is a pre-alpha package* designed to provide a simple interface to the Betfair Exchange API.
+It's not yet suitable for production use and its API will change (guaranteed).

 If you're looking for something usable now, try [Daniel D'Angeli's full blooded package](github.com/danieledangeli/betfair-php) or [Dan Cotora's very lightweight wrapper](github.com/dcro/simple-betfair-php-api).

 ## Installation